12V Fuse Size Calculator

 Frequently Asked Questions

-What size fuse do I need for my 12V circuit?
+What size fuse do I need?

 What size fuse for 14 gauge wire 12V?

-14 AWG (1.5mm²) wire is rated for 15A continuous.
-The fuse must be at or below 15A -- typically a 10A or 15A blade fuse depending on your actual load.
-Never install a fuse larger than the wire can safely carry, because the fuse protects the wire, not the device.
+14 gauge wire (1.5mm²) is rated for up to 15 amps.
+Use a fuse rated at or below 15A -- typically a 10A or 15A blade fuse depending on your actual load.
+Never install a fuse larger than the wire can safely carry.

 What size fuse for 12 gauge wire 12V?